Donyi-Polo: Gangging

-According to Talom Rukbo, the word gangging is derived from Gangging Siring, the concept of land or holy tree that mediates between the spiritual and the natural worlds, and from which any thing, living or non-living, comes into existence.
+According to Talom Rukbo, the word gangging derives from Gangging Siring, the notion of a sacred land or holy tree that mediates between the spiritual and natural worlds and from which everything, living or non-living, comes into being.

-Gangging congregants have to follow certain rules: for example, male members must sit on the left in rows, and female members on the right, cross-legged.
-Within the prayer place, there should not be any noise during prayer except the sound of the hymns.
-Prayers are organized in the prayer place on Sundays, and all of the gangging branches established in each of the villages under the Siang district are centrally regulated by the Donyi-Polo Yelam Kebang.
-Through the prayer place, codified rituals and practices, and iconographies of the Gods and Goddesses have been introduced.
+Gangging congregants are expected to observe certain rules: male members sit cross-legged on the left in rows, female members on the right.
+No noise other than the sound of the hymns is permitted during prayer.
+Sunday prayers are central to the weekly cycle, and all the village-level gangging branches in the Siang area are centrally regulated by the Donyi-Polo Yelam Kebang.
+These prayer halls have served as the means by which the codified rituals, practices and new iconographies of the gods and goddesses have been disseminated.